The Best Turkey Gravy (Pan Dripping Gravy)

 Tips for the Best Turkey Gravy

 • Line the roasting pan with aluminum foil to better catch the drippings, and of course, to make clean up easier!
-No one likes scrubbing a roasting pan on Thanksgiving, after all.

 • After placing the turkey onto the roasting rack, inside the roasting dish, add 1-2 cups of water, a quartered onion, and 2-3 garlic cloves to the roasting pan underneath the turkey.
 This will also help make the turkey meat and the gravy more flavorful and aromatic.
 The amount of water will depend on how long you will be roasting the turkey, i.e. the size of the turkey.

 • When the turkey is done, pull it out of the oven and let it rest about 10-15 minutes right in the roasting pan.
 Then, gently lift the turkey and let some of the juices pour out of the cavity into the roasting pan.
-You don’t need a lot, just about 2-4 tablespoons should get the job done!

 • If you get a lot, save half of the drippings and freeze it to make more gravy later.
 You will only need about a cup to make the gravy.

-Turkey Pan Drippings Gravy
+Turkey Gravy Troubleshooting

 To reheat, you can bring all of the leftover gravy to a simmer in a small sauce pot, over medium heat.
 If you only need a small potion, you can reheat it in a microwave.